Windows OS Hub

 The wildcard is * (you can specify ‘*Server*‘).
 Multiple search criteria can be added to your saved query.

-Save the query and refresh the object list it in the ADUC console.
+Save the query and refresh the object list in the ADUC console.
 The list will show all Windows Server objects in your domain.

 The saved queries are stored locally on the computer on which they were created.
 The XML file containing the settings is located here: C:\Users\%USERNAME%\AppData\Roaming\Microsoft\MMC\DSA).
-To transfer AD saved queries between computers, there is a feature to import/export the queries as XML files in dsa.msc (Export Query Definition/Import Query Definition).aduc export definition to the xml file
+To transfer AD-saved queries between computers, there is a feature to import/export the queries as XML files in dsa.msc (Export Query Definition/Import Query Definition).aduc export definition to the xml file

 Useful Saved Query Examples for Active Directory MMC